 There is no one right answer

 Hams use antennas for a wide range of purposes in many different circumstances.
-Sometimes I see hams recommending their favorite antenna for every situation, without considering whether it really is a good solution in each specific case.
-You’ll find that I tend to be more non-committal: I encourage readers to analyze their situation and choose an antenna accordingly.
-When I describe an antenna, I’ll try to discuss the specific purposes why I choose that approach instead of another, as a means of helping readers decide whether it might work in their situation, or if there might be a better option.
-The truth is, there are many cases where several different antenna designs may work about the same, and it really doesn’t make much difference which one you use.
+What works well for someone else might not be a good solution for you.
+I encourage readers to analyze their specific requirements and choose an antenna accordingly.
+Sometimes a small change in requirements might call for a totally different antenna.
+Hams may make different trade-offs between convenience and performance, or other factors.
+And the truth is, there are many cases where several different antenna designs may work about the same, so it really doesn’t make much difference which one you use.
 That’s important to know, too.

 Theory or Practice?
 Both.